adamhoof/CDN77-DNS/README.md

 ## CI pipeline

 **Dir**: .github/workflows <br>
-**TLDR** description: Using simple GitHub Actions workflow to automatically check code formatting with gofmt, build the project and run all tests whenever code is pushed to the master branch or a pull request targeting master is updated.
+**TLDR description**: Using simple GitHub Actions workflow to automatically check code formatting with gofmt, build the project and run all tests whenever code is pushed to the master branch or a pull request targeting master is updated.

 ## Approximate time requirements:
 **Research** (topics, terms): 2h <br>